 • Moldy air conditioner or ductwork

-Examine your filter first.
-If you haven’t put in a new one within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t fix the issue, call Allstar Heating & Air Conditioning at 805-242-9638.
+Check your filter first.
+If you haven’t replaced it within the last three months and can’t see light through it, it’s time to replace it.
+If that doesn’t resolve the smell, reach Allstar Heating & Air Conditioning at 805-242-9638.

 5. Air Conditioner Smells Like Burning Plastic